6 factors to consider when picking out the best kind of crown for your tooth. -

 #3 - The great advantage of all-porcelain crowns is their beauty.

-The trade-off associated with all-ceramic crowns is one of strength and cost.
+a) The trade-off of all-ceramics is one of strength and cost.

-Even though modern ceramics have been developed that are much stronger than dental porcelains of the past, no all-ceramic crown posses the strength of an all-metal or porcelain-fused-to-metal dental crown.
+Even though modern ceramics have been developed that are much stronger than dental porcelains of the past, no type of all-ceramic can boast of having a service track record that comes close to matching that of all-metal or porcelain-fused-to-metal crowns.
 And they usually cost around 10 to 20% more.

-All-porcelain dental crowns can make an excellent choice, but only for selected situations.
+b) All-porcelain dental crowns can make an excellent choice, but only in selected situations.